anchore/webinar-demo/docs/02-visibility.md

 ### SBOM Visibility across an application

-We have so far explored how we can add source and container images and map those to an application and a release.
+So far, we have explored how we can add source and container images and map those to an application and a tag or release.
-Now we will explore how we can use this 'indexing or cataloging' to solve a problem.
+As the tech stack / application develops over time we might add new pieces of software like nginx or redis.
+Additionally, we will very likely add newer versions of our own code application such as commits or continuous integrations of code and eventually release candidates of built container images from a CD pipeline.
+To see how this changes over time, with Anchore you can 'index or catalog' each build or release of the software and containers.
+Let's run through a quick example:

-Now for our app:v2.0.0 application we have a dependency on two other containers nginx and postgres.
-Let's add these supporting containers
+For our app:v2.0.0 application we have a dependency on two other containers nginx and postgres.
+Let's add these supporting containers to our application construct
 ```bash
 anchorectl image add docker.io/library/postgres:13
 anchorectl application artifact add app@v2.0.0 image sha256:8a8289d4999b47a5a9a585c775d33deadc43fa0a2a6b647c58cdaf1e59703977